Nish-026/FletNix/README.md

 3. Verify that the data has been successfully imported.

 ## Authentication
 FletNix provides a secure authentication mechanism.
-Users can register and create an account using their email, password, and age.
+Users can register and create an account using their email, password, username and age.
 To log in, users must provide their registered email and password.
 The application ensures age-appropriate content visibility based on the user's age.

 ## Pagination
 The FletNix application displays a paginated list of movies and TV shows.
 Each page contains 15 items, allowing users to easily navigate through the extensive catalog.